sanjaykumar0324/final-assignment/README.md

 ## Usage
  To start the application, run: npm run dev
- Then navigate to http://localhost:5173 in your browser to view the help center and blogs.
+ Then navigate to http://localhost:5173 in  browser to view the help center and blogs.

 ## Features
 1. FAQ section rendered from local JSON data.